-The Bachelor of Aviation equips students for a professional career as a commercial pilot.
-Students undertake their professional pilot training program at CAE Oxford Aviation Academy (COAA), located at Moorabbin Airport, and obtain a Commercial Pilot Licence (CPL) and Multi-engine Command Instrument Rating (MCIR).
-They also complete a Multi Crew Cooperation and Jet Orientation Course or Flight Instructor Rating, and Frozen Air Transport Pilot Licence (ATPL), as well as studies in aviation human factors, aviation management and aviation technology.
+The Bachelor of Aviation will equip you for a professional career as a commercial pilot.
+You will undertake commercial flying training at CAE Oxford Aviation Academy, located at Moorabbin Airport, to obtain your Commercial Pilot Licence and operate a multi-crew jet aircraft.
+Additional elective flying qualifications are available.
+You will study the theory units required by CASA up to and including Air Transport Pilot Licence (ATPL) standard, as well as studies in aviation human factors, aviation management and aviation technology.

 FREQUENTLY ASKED QUESTIONS

 1. Are there additional fees for flying training?

 Additional fees and costs are applicable to the flying training (practicum) units that form part of this course.
 You should take these flying training fees into account when considering this course.
 Eligible students can elect to enrol in the Graduate Certificate of Aviation (Piloting) to access FEE-HELP to assist with flying training fees.

 The skills assessment test is composed of a series of computer-based assessments that cover pilot aptitude, including hand–eye coordination, motor skills and spatial awareness.

 3. Do I need a medical certificate to undertake flying training?

 There are two medical standards required for completion of this degree.
 A Class 1 medical certificate is required for completion of a Commercial Pilot Licence and is valid for one year; a Class 2 medical certificate is required for completion of the Private Pilot License and is valid for four years.

 It is recommended that you commence your Class 1 medical application and examination prior to applying and enrolling in this course to ensure you are able to undertake the required flying training.
 Find out more about required documentation.